LBHackney-IT/lbh-core/README.md

 ```bash
 COPY /nuget.config /root/.nuget/NuGet/NuGet.Config
 ```
-**Note:** The casing of the copied filename (i.e. "NuGet.Config") is critical because if the docker container is linux one then the file will not get recognised if the filename casing is not correct.
+**Note:** The casing of the copied filename (i.e. "NuGet.Config") is critical because if the docker container is a linux one then the file will not get recognised if the filename casing is not correct.

 ## Features